List of Dragon Age II characters: Varric Tethras

 Varric is a surface dwarf, a member of Dwarven merchant's guild and a known associate of Hawke.
 The video game's introduction shows him captured and interrogated by Cassandra Pentaghast, a Seeker of the Chantry; thus Varric becomes the narrator of the Dragon Age II story.
 Varric first meets Hawke roughly a year after the Hawke family has arrived in Kirkwall and makes them a partner in an expedition into the perilous region of The Deep Roads.
 They remain close friends or frenemies until the end of the game, when they are inevitably separated.

 Varric wields Bianca, a unique repeating crossbow.
-He likes storytelling, and he particularly likes taking liberties from factual accuracy to make his stories more interesting.
+He likes storytelling, and often takes liberties from factual accuracy to make his stories more interesting.